firewalld/firewalld.github.io/documentation/howto/debug-firewalld.md

 title: "Debug firewalld"
 ---

-You can either add the --debug option to the firewalld args in the `/etc/sysconfig/firewalld` file or in the firewalld service file or you can start firewalld in a terminal after stopping the service.
+You can either add the --debug option to the firewalld arguments in the `/etc/sysconfig/firewalld` file or in the firewalld service file or you can start firewalld in a terminal after stopping the service.

 ### The sysconfig file

-This file does not exist in all distributions.
-In Fedora or RHEL based distributions it usable:
+This file exists in Fedora and RHEL based distributions, but may not in others.

     # firewalld command line args
     # possible values: --debug
     FIREWALLD_ARGS=

 To enable the debugging mode, add `--debug[=<level>]` to `FIREWALLD_ARGS`.
-For a list of the supported debug levels, please have a look furter down.
+For a list of the supported debug levels, please have a look further down.

 ### The firewalld systemd service file